Who Owns Universal Studios? | History & Fun Facts

 Is Universal Studios For Sale?

-Universal Studios is not currently for sale as far as we know.
+Universal Studios is not currently for sale as far as we know, but there are some rumors that NBCUniversal and Warner Brothers could merge

-Comcast seems very happy with their acquisition of Universal Studios and has invested aggressively into the growth of the theme parks and movie studios division.
+Comcast seems very happy with its acquisition of Universal Studios and has invested aggressively in the growth of the theme parks and movie studios division.

 Incredible Hulk ride at Universal's Islands of Adventure

-Their investment into the Universal theme parks has especially paid off as almost every Universal theme park continues to report record profits and attendance.
+Their investment in the Universal theme parks has especially paid off as almost every Universal theme park continues to report record profits and attendance.

-While we don't expect to see a sale of Universal Studios anytime in the near future, these things can change at anytime especially if someone offers Comcast the right price.
+While we don't expect to see a sale of Universal Studios anytime soon, these things can change at any time especially if someone offers Comcast the right price.

 As we've seen in the past - Universal Studios does tend to change ownership quite often!